-Sociopaths are defined as antisocial individuals that can appear charming and charismatic.
-They are also volatile, act with spontaneity and disregard social boundaries.
+Sociopaths are antisocial individuals that can appear charming and charismatic.
+In this sense, they are no different from psychopaths.
+However, they are also volatile, act with spontaneity and disregard social boundaries.

 Sociopaths ignore social restrictions that the rest of us abide by.
 Although they may be able to form attachments to a specific group or individual, they have no regard for society’s rules.

 Just like psychopaths, sociopaths do not feel empathy, guilt or remorse.